zestydevy/dinosaur-planet/docs/Guide.md

 mtc1    at,$f18
 ```

-These two instructions are actually 'bitwise' casting the integer `0x3f800000` into a float, rather than simply assigning 1,065,353,216 to `f18`.
+These two instructions are actually 'bitwise' casting the integer `0x3f800000` into a float, rather than simply assigning the float 1,065,353,216.0 to `f18`.
 Let's use [a floating point converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html) to see what `0x3f800000` is bit-for-bit as a float.
 Turns out it's actually `1.0`!
-If we replace the statement with `f18 = 1.0f`, re-build, and re-run the diff, we can now see that the function matches!
+If we replace the statement with `f18 = 1.0f;`, re-build, and re-run the diff, we can now see that the function matches!

 Before we call this function done however, let's clean it up by getting rid of the `goto` and using better variable names based on what we know about vector normalization:
 > Note: Most functions will not use `goto` at all and usually won't match with them still in place.
 Instead, branches should be translated into `if` and sometimes simple `switch` statements.